biaslab/METADATA.jl/README.md

+# SPS Brats METADATA repository

+This is the private METADATA repository for the Julia package manager for members of SPS Brats.
+It is kept up-to-date with the upstream repository as much as possible, but also contains our private packages which (at least currently) cannot be released to the general public.

+To use this repository issue `Pkg.init("git@github.com:spsbrats/METADATA.jl.git", "master")` from inside Julia. *NOTE:* This will completely reset your package repository, so *make sure* you don't have anything in `~/.julia/v0.x` that you cannot live without.

+## Original README

 This is the official METADATA repo for the Julia package manager.
-See [manual section](http://docs.julialang.org/en/latest/manual/packages) on packages for how to use the package manager to install and develop packages.
+See [manual section](http://docs.julialang.org/en/latest/manual/packages/) on packages for how to use the package manager to install and develop packages.

 Please note our current policies for accepting entries into METADATA.jl: